Mount Sheridan (Qld)

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Mount Sheridan had a median income among taxpayers of $57,448 and an average income of $66,279.
-These figures are slightly lower than the national averages of $58,146 and $70,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Mount Sheridan would be approximately $63,141 (median) and $72,847 (average) as of September 2025.
-According to the 2021 Census, household incomes in Mount Sheridan cluster around the 57th percentile nationally.
-The data shows that 38.7% of residents (3,499 people) fall within the $1,500 - $2,999 income bracket, reflecting patterns seen in the broader area where 31.7% similarly occupy this range.
+According to AreaSearch's aggregation of ATO data released on 28 June 2023 for financial year 2023, Mount Sheridan had a median income among taxpayers of $57,448 and an average level of $66,279.
+This is lower than the national average of $61,765 and compares to levels of $53,146 and $66,593 across Rest of Qld respectively.
+By September 2025, based on Wage Price Index growth of 9.91%, median income is estimated at approximately $63,141 and average income at $72,847.
+The 2021 Census shows household incomes in Mount Sheridan cluster around the 57th percentile nationally.
+The most common income bracket is $1,500 - $2,999, with 38.7% of residents (3,505 people).
 After housing costs, 85.6% of income remains for other expenses.
-The area's SEIFA income ranking places it in the fifth decile.
+Mount Sheridan's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income